Salvo-kun/computational-intelligence/lab3/README.md

 The first version simply checks all the possible moves and will not converge in a reasonable amount of time as soon as the nim size grows.

 The second version is able to perform pruning based on the alpha-beta pruning strategy and it also exploits a bound (passed externally) to eventually stop at some depth (not optimal but required in order to always get a move in a reasonable amount of time).
-Caching is used to avoid revisiting already visited situations.
+Caching is used to avoid revisiting already visited situations and its size is bounded to 1M entries.

 # Task 3.4: Reinforcement Learning strategy
 This approach is based on a training phase on a specific Nim game.
 Here, a table of the explored states is used to keep track about a state and its associated reward.
 This lookup table is used to decide which move has to be chosen (the one associated with the state which has the ighest reward).